frhumphries/stedwardwebsite/content/pages/live.md

 ### Paschal Triduum

 - Friday April 10 (Good Friday)
-  - 9:15a Stations of the Cross with Morning Prayer
-  - 12:00p DriveThru Confessions
   - 5:30p Veneration of the Holy Cross
 - Saturday April 11 (Holy Saturday)
   - 9:15a Morning Prayer